Updated April 3, 2020

 * costs related to the continuation of group health care benefits during periods of paid sick, medical, or family leave, and insurance premiums.

 PPP: Yes.
 The amount of loan forgiveness can be up to the full principal amount of the loan and any accrued interest.
-Certain borrowers would be eligible for loan forgiveness equal to the amount spent during an 8 week period after the origination date of the loan on:
+Certain borrowers would be eligible for loan forgiveness equal to the amount spent during an 8 week or 24 week period after the origination date of the loan on:

 - Payroll costs;